stratiiv/DjangoLibrary/README.md

 ## License

-ImageAPI is open source and released under the MIT License.
+DjangoLibrary is open source and released under the MIT License.
 See the [LICENSE](https://choosealicense.com/licenses/mit/) file for more details.